 Wisconsin Winter 2020-2021 Predictions from the Farmers’ Almanac

 The Farmers’ Almanac extended forecast for winter 2020-2021 paints a cold and blustery picture for the Northern United States.
 The long-range forecast suggests that there will be a long and cold winter, with below-normal temperatures throughout the Midwest and Great Lakes region, stretching across the Northern and Central Plains.

 And, unlike last year, snow is very much on the cards throughout the country.
 While the Great Lakes will get a good amount of above-normal snowfall this year, a blizzard hitting the Northeastern and Mid-Atlantic states could even see Washington D.C. and Boston, Massachusetts blanketed in up to two feet of snow.

-Winter in Wisconsin – What to Expect?
+Snow in Wisconsin – What to Expect?

 Wisconsin will not buck the trend this winter and is expected to take a beating with snowfall in December and January, potentially extending until March.
 Winter in Wisconsin is also expected to bring below-normal temperatures.
 That means increased risks of ice formation.